-Changes in a cat’s body are not something that should be ignored.
-These include changes in colors, even in something as small as a foot pad.
-A change in your cat’s paw pad colors can be a symptom of an illness.
+Sudden changes to a cat’s body are not something that should ever be ignored.
+This includes color alterations to areas as small as the paw pads.
+A change to a cat’s paw pad color can be due to a medical problem.

 Do Cats Change Foot Pad Color When Sick?

 Sudden, drastic changes to the color of a cat’s footpad should be checked over by a veterinarian as soon as possible.
 This includes all paw pads changing to a different color or paleness on all four paws.

 Slight discoloration may suggest a less serious problem.
 Paw pads are prone to injury and cracking in adverse weather conditions.
 Although relatively common, this can inhibit jumping and general movement.